Rochet2/Rochet2.github.io/_posts/2013-09-28-Dress NPCs.md

 The outfits are assigned to a creature through the modelId columns like normal models.
 Since the server allow you to use multiple modelIds on a single NPC, you can also use multiple outfits as well.
 Mixed use of outfits and modelids is also possible.

 In the video below I am using wow modelviewer to build up a specific transmogrification set from a forum and then I use the set through DB with a creature and show how it looks ingame.
-Do note that this was my first test so the video contains a few bloopers.
 The images are from a server project by Valkryst, which is using Dress NPCs.